iamFez/aosbornePortfolio/README.md

 6.

 ## Who am I?
-I am an aspiring Systems Administrator with preference for Linux Administration.
-I am an NSCC Alumni who has graduated NSCC with a Systems Management & Security diploma.
 I am experienced with managing both physical and virtual Linux and Windows environments, small to enterprise-level networks and

 ## What have I done so far?